jessuni/shikwasa/README.md

 ### What does Shikwasa mean?

-In case you wonder, it's a popular citrus fruit from Okinawa, Japan. 🍊
+In case you wonder, it's the name of a popular citrus fruit from Okinawa, Japan. 🍊

 ## Installation
 `npm install shikwasa`